Activating Social Health

 We want to put the social back into healthcare, by building people-powered systems of wellness.

+We’re working to grow a mental health service’s ability to co-design with consumers and carers.
 Through practical skill building and project coaching, we’re creating opportunities for consumers and carers to play a greater role in the decisions that shape and affect their lives.

-To do that, we’re combining an understanding of existing research, the perspectives of those working within the health system, as well as the experiences of health consumers to discover opportunities to radically increase wellness in South Australia.
+We’re helping one of South Australia’s philanthropic organisations to understand health priorities across the state, to strengthen their funding strategy in health.
+We’re combining an understanding of existing research, the perspectives of those working within the health system, and the experiences of health consumers, to discover opportunities to radically increase wellness.